Bring your own bucket

 Multiple buckets / workspaces

-The cache is global in v0: one set of credentials across all workspaces on this host.
+The cache is global in v0: one set of credentials across all BYO workspaces on this host.
 If different workspaces use different buckets with different credentials, manage that via env vars in the shell/container that's mounting each.
+Managed workspaces don't share the cache; each has its own server-issued credentials.

 A --profile model (mirroring AWS CLI profiles) is on the v1 roadmap.